Your Options (Choose One)

 - Intercalated Study Abroad - Complete a year-long intercalated Study Abroad programme after second year.
 This is not accredited and does not contribute to your overall degree classification.
 Following the completion of this year, students will return to Warwick to complete their final year of studies.
 (Students are strongly advised not to attempt to undertake both an intercalated and integrated study abroad programme).

 Malaysia or Melbourne

-As part of your GSD degree course, you have the option to spend part of your second year studying abroad at the Monash University in Australia or Kuala Lumpur, Malaysia.
+As part of your GSD degree course, you have the option to spend part of your second year studying abroad at Monash University in Melbourne, Australia or Kuala Lumpur, Malaysia.
 You may be based at either the University’s Melbourne campus or at its campus in Malaysia (located at Bandar Sunway, approximately 18km from Kuala Lumpur).

-Monash is home to the Sustainable Development Institute; a world leading centre for multi-disciplinary research into and education for sustainability.
+Monash is home to the Sustainable Development Institute; a world leading centre for multi-disciplinary research in and graduate teaching for sustainability.
 The Institute brings together scientists, lawyers, economists, psychologists, biologists, engineers, health professionals and training experts to tackle the globe’s biggest problems, including climate change, biodiversity and health, poverty, carbon emissions and water management; finding solutions that aim to “envisage and create the world of the future”.
 The Institute has been selected by the UN Sustainable Development Solutions Network to lead solutions on global sustainable development in the Australia/Pacific region.

-You can find out more about Monash and what it offers as well access links to relevant information on Monash's website on the Study Abroad pages.
+You can find out more about Monash and what it offers, as well access links to relevant information, on Monash's website on the Study Abroad pages.
 In addition, you should attend one of the general briefing sessions or drop-in sessions about studying abroad organised by the International Office.

-It is important to note that places and availability can change on an annual basis so it is best to check with your departments in the Autumnn term to see what options are available to you for that year.
+It is important to note that places and availability can change on an annual basis so it is best to check with your department in the Autumnn term to see what options are available to you for that year.